2004 it all changed!

 Reflections

-Now, revisiting this in March 2021, my passion is still to “inspire natural wellness” practicing as a therapist myself.
-I spent a few years hosting other people’s seminars for a few weekends until my practice got too busy for it to be feasible.
+Now, revisiting this in November 2023, my passion is still to “inspire natural wellness” practising as a therapist myself.
+I spent a few years hosting other people’s seminars for a few weekends until my practice got too busy to do it.

-The difference holistic therapies can make is humbling at times, undoing the damage we do (or life does) to ourselves in natural ways.
+The difference holistic therapies can make is sometimes humbling, undoing the damage we do (or life does) to ourselves in natural ways.

 I remember a shaman in Peru saying just before we left in 2005 that they had “planted the seeds” and now it is our “responsibility to grow and nurture them”.
 I have certainly been driven to do that.